- 1 Oct 2020

 Marine Scotland produced guidance material on international trade in 2019, preparatory to a potential no-deal Brexit.
 We would urge you to visit this website in the first instance, and consider downloading the guidance leaflets and following up the links that would be relevant to your business.

 For additional comprehensive guidance from the Scottish Government, please visit this website: Scottish Government guidance on preparing for Brexit.

 Fishing Vessel Registration and Inspection by LA’s – URGENT

 Marine Scotland believes there is now good industry knowledge about the requirement for all vessels intending to put their catch into an export supply chain to be a registered food business.
 This requires an inspection, which will be undertaken by Local Authority officials.
-Food Standards Scotland has been leading this initiative, and details can be found here: FSS guidance on vessel registration.
+Food Standards Scotland has been leading this initiative.
+Read more information on FSS guidance on vessel registration.